-Join Jim LaPier for an in-depth discussion in this video Layer basics, part of Up and Running with AutoCAD for Mac.
+Join Jim LaPier for an in-depth discussion in this video Layer basics, part of Learning AutoCAD for Mac.

 …Now, that we are familiar with creating and editing your geometry, we need…to make sure that we get organized before we create anything terribly complicated.…To help us stay organized, AutoCAD for Mac uses a layering system.…Using layers we can assign line weights,…line types, color, transparency and plot weights.…We can set walls to print at a certain thickness,…and display the same color with doors and windows displaying…different colors so they are readily identifiable.…We can also group hardware objects like nuts and screws, as well…as setting hidden and center lines to print thinner then the rest.…